 Cloudback provides an easy way to store GitHub repository backups in various storages.
-And today, we are delighted to announce the support of new storage - Microsoft OneDrive.
+And today, we are delighted to announce the support of a new storage - Wasabi Cloud Storage.

 Wasabi provides simple, predictable and affordable hot cloud storage for businesses all over the world.
 It enables organizations to store and instantly access an infinite amount of data at 1/5th the price of the competition with no complex tiers or unpredictable egress fees.